 Digital transformation is taking place across the breadth of retail, and innovation teams are unlocking solutions to some of the sector’s biggest challenges.

 A key part of innovation is developing tech solutions and software.
 But how should retailers do it?
-Does the best innovation come from within — from its people who know the current business culture and its historic successes and failures — or from outsiders with a fresh perspective?
+Does the best innovation come from within — from its people who know the current business culture and its historic successes and failures — or from outsiders and external. solutions with a fresh perspective?

 We connected retail brains Cristina López Pancorbo (El Corte Inglés), Eva Baquedano (Loewe), and Borja Zamácola (Aristocrazy), with David Luquin formerly of ISEM Fashion Business School to get the answers.